MarkyMark1000/AWS---PYTHON---COPY---MYWEBSITE/docs/index.rst

 Installation for this project is complicated.

 - Firstly, for local development, a MySQL database is used with an account that has the ability to create and load data into into test databases.
-The settings file contains two sets of code beginning with 'DATABASES = {'.
+The settings file contains three sets of code beginning with 'DATABASES = {'.
 These indicate the connection requirements for the database which will need to be updated for the local database.

+- There is a database connection that is used when the docker-compose scripts are initiated in the docker directory (see later).

 - In addition to this, when the application is run within AWS it is assumed that two elasticbeanstalk environments exist with the following characteristics:

 -  Test Environment:
-    - Currently an Application Load Balancer is used, but this may be changed in the future due to cost considerations.
+    - Originally an EB environment with an Application Load Balancer was used, but this was expensive so the project was changed to support a single instance, which is inferior, but less expensive.
     - WSGIPath is set to ebdjango/wsgi.py
     - Static Files are set so that /static/ is equal to static/
     - The following environment variables are set: